 The most important time for creating a positive trajectory for learining and life is from birth to five.

 The most important acts (from infancy onward) are reading, communication, new experiences, and safe and loving adult conversation.

 The most important person is YOU.

-Explore these organizations and initiatives which support and enhance early literacy by providing access to resources for parents, hosting caregiver and parent courses, and, of course, the local libraries which provide books and activities for children and families.
+Explore these organizations and initiatives which support and enhance early literacy and attendance by providing access to resources for parents, hosting caregiver and parent courses, and, of course, the local libraries which provide books and activities for children and families.